ttt-fifo/python-dynamicload/README.md

 See [examplescript_import_time.py](examplescript_import_time.py)

-* You may even need to load choosen parts of your code during runtime
+* You may even need to load chosen parts of your code during runtime

 Like this: